afsc-assessments/ebswp_2023/doc/EBSpollock.md

 # Data gaps and research priorities
 The available data for EBS pollock are extensive yet many processes behind the observed patterns continue to be poorly understood.
 The recent patterns of abundance observed in the northern Bering Sea provide an example.
 As such, we recommend the following research priorities:

-  -  Investigate using spatial processes for estimation purposes (e.g., combining acoustic and bottom trawl survey data).
+  -  Continue to investigate using spatial processes for estimation purposes (e.g., combining acoustic and bottom trawl survey data).
 The application of the geostatistical methods (presented for comparative purposes in this assessment) seems like a reasonable approach to statistically model disparate data sources